pankhuridata/15_days_of_sql/Day_7/readme.md

 | Tom Hiddleston     | Loki             | High Engagement     |
 | Zoe Saldana        | Gamora           | Low Engagement      |

+- Using CASE-ELSE Clause with CASE Statement in SELECT Statement <br/>
+When none of the previous conditions match, we can use the ELSE clause to provide a default value.
 ``` sql
 SELECT
   character,